jharwell/rcppsw/docs/CONTRIBUTING.md

 - `include/` - All `.hpp` files live under here.

-- `docs/` - All documentation besides this README lives under here, including all development/style guides.
+- `docs/` - All documentation besides the main README lives under here, including all development/style guides. this
 - `VERSION` - A file in the root root that holds the current/next versions of the code.
 Versions are numbered as `major.minor.patch`, and is updated in accordance with semantic versioning/GitFlow.
 You should never modify this file